close

 Get a custom paper now from our expert writers.

-The idea that tradition, if it is to survive and after with change is inevitable, it needs imagination.
-Cosimo and Biagio's story is one of their own makings, characteristics from both articles are exceptionally apparent in this Bildungsroman.
+The idea that tradition, if it is to survive and evolve with change, is inevitable; it needs imagination.
+Cosimo and Biagio's story is one of their own makings, with characteristics from both articles exceptionally apparent in this Bildungsroman.
 Biaggio notes at the beginning of his fable that he often played in the trees with his brother, though he was never as comfortable there as Cosimo.
 Biaggio is also aware, in later life, that his existence has never been as rich as that of Cosimo, primarily because he was unable to take the risk of living above the world’s concerns.
 Cosimo lives in the trees well beyond the age of sixty-five and does not come down though he becomes old and infirm.
 His death, as unusual as his life, presumably occurs when he grabs hold of an anchor fastened to a passing hot-air balloon.
 Thus, Cosimo’s body never comes in contact with the ground again.

 Image of Dr. Charlotte Jacobson